Community engagement is where we foster positive relationships with diverse community groups, voluntary and third sector organisations.

 Harpur Trust supports the community by giving grants to local projects in the Borough of Bedford.
 Visit the website to see if your project is within their area of benefit and apply for one of its grants.

 The Flexible Support Grant fund awards funding to local 'partnerships' who are seeking grants to finance innovative projects that will help to get people back into work.

 Panacea Society provide grants for projects run by community groups based in, or working for, the benefit of people in the town of Bedford.

 Santander Foundation provides one-off grants to organisations with charitable status for their work in the UK.
 There are two grants programmes, both focus on benefiting disadvantaged people and have no deadlines.

-Team BEDS & LUTON is a County Sports Partnership (CSP) committed to working to increase participation in sport and physical activity across the sporting landscape.
+Team BEDS and LUTON is a County Sports Partnership (CSP) committed to working to increase participation in sport and physical activity across the sporting landscape.

 Sport England provides grant funding opportunities for sports clubs, voluntary/community groups, schools, colleges and others for projects that fall within one or more of their key strategic aims for development of their approved sports throughout England.

 Tudor Trust supports voluntary and community groups working in the UK.
 It helps smaller, community-led groups which support people who are at the margins of society.